If you waited 3 months for analytics results you could have had in 3 clicks ... let's change that.

 How can an analytics governance platform foster innovation?
 Find out in this video.

 What this bank needs is one place to combine data for analysis, consolidate all of its analytics endeavors for tracking and monitoring, and provide appropriate access to models across divisions.
-But how can one platform corral all that analytics activity, provide easy access for all levels of users, and govern open source projects?
+But how can one platform corral all that analytics activity, provide easy access for all levels of users, and provide model governance across all types of analytics projects?

-The system should be comprehensive, inclusive and accessible to different users, combining data management capabilities, analytics functionality and model governance for data scientists.
+The platform should be accessible to different types of skills sets, including providing data management capabilities, analytics functionality and model governance for data scientists.

-“Most importantly, it needs to govern all analytics, not just some,” says McNeill, especially the open source packages that don’t come with their own governance functionality.
+“It needs to govern all analytics, not just some,” says Gates, especially open source packages that don’t come with their own governance functionality.

 Free white paper